-The main poles come in a series of shock corded sections.
+The main poles come in a series of shock-corded sections.
 The top sections meet at an 8-way pole retainer sitting at the centre top of the tent.
 They then clip into retaining sleeves at the eaves.
-The remaining poles create the side walls and slip into the same sleeves as the roof section at the top, and sit over metal pins at the bottom.
+The remaining poles create the side walls, slip into the same sleeves as the roof section at the top, and sit over metal pins at the bottom.
 In addition to the main structure, the Octagon 8 features a hinged door and a small porch above the door.
 These both require further shock-corded poles.
-Once the main structure is up you then have the job of squaring up the Octagon and setting the guylines.
-This is all a bit of a faff and makes the Octagon 8 best for longer stays, it certainly wouldn't be worth pitching for just one night.
+Once the main structure is up, you have the job of squaring up the Octagon and setting the guylines.
+This is all a bit of a faff although the colour-coded sleeves make pitching intuitive.

-Ultrafine bug mesh covers the whole upper half of the Octagon 8 tent, allowing for 360-degree views.
+Ultrafine bug mesh covers the entire upper half of the Octagon 8 tent, allowing 360-degree views.
 The exterior curtains can be pinned open, or the flysheet can be completely removed to enjoy the views, although we would caution against this in the British climate!
-When the rain starts, or at night-time, the curtains zip closed from the outside, weatherproofing the Octagon 8 with a 4500 mm hydrostatic head and taped seams.
+When the rain starts, or at night time, the curtains zip closed from the outside, weatherproofing the Octagon 8 with a 4500 mm hydrostatic head and taped seams.

 Much like Coleman's event shelters, the Octagon 8 packs down long and thin into an 85 x 30 x 30 cm wheeled bag.
 Unsurprisingly, considering the sheer quantity of poles, the Octagon weighs a shade under 30 kg so you'll need those wheels to lug it around.